BabylonJS/OldDocumentationSite/content/How_To/Particles/ParticleHelper.md

 * `emitterMesh`: Use this property to get the mesh used as emitter by the particle systems
 * `start(emitter)`: Call this function to start all particle systems associated with the current set.
 You can use the optional parameter to overwrite the emitter
 * `dispose()`: Call this function to stop and clear all particle systems

+You can also get the list of particle systems used by the set with `set.systems`.

 ## Available effects